shymega/shymega.github.io/content/posts/thoughts-cosmo-ota.md

 draft: true
 ---

-#### DISCLAIMER: As I have now signed an NDA with Planet Computers, this post is of my own views, and NOT those of Planet Computers.
-I am restricted in the information I can release, so please, no emails or DMs asking for more info.
+## DISCLAIMER: As I have now signed an NDA with Planet Computers, this post is of my own views, and NOT those of Planet Computers.
+They should not be contacted for comment.
-#### Planet Computers are not representative of my views, and should not be contacted for comment.
+## I am restricted in the information I can release, so please, no emails or DMs asking for information.

 Just a little blog post to address recent posts I've seen on FB/Discord/OESF/etc about Cosmo Communicator OTA updates.